To promote self-sufficiency, LSS Center for New Americans provides a variety of educational services for refugees and immigrants.

 Orientation for Adults and Young Adults

-Orientation is provided to refugees enrolled in Refugee and Immigration Programs.
+Orientation is provided to refugees enrolled in services at the LSS Center for New Americans.
 These classes give information about U.S. culture, local practices, and procedures.
 Classes are scheduled frequently to provide the basic information as soon as possible upon arrival in the United States.

 - Orientation Classes

-Computer Instruction is provided to refugees and immigrants enrolled in Refugee and Immigration Programs.
+Computer Instruction is provided to refugees and immigrants enrolled in services at the Center for New Americans.
 Basic computer instruction starts at the very beginning.
 No previous computer experience is expected.
 Students learn basic computer operations including using the mouse, opening and closing programs, and basic word processing skills.
 In addition, students can use specific English learning software to practice and improve their English skills.